GKM sheaves and nonorientable surface group representations: Introduction

 \subsection{Representation varieties}

-Let $\pi = \pi_1(\Sigma)$ be the fundamental group of a compact, nonorientable 2-manifold without boundary and let $K$ be a compact, connected Lie group of rank $r$.
-The space of homomorphisms $Hom(\pi, K)$ equipped with the compact open topology is called a \emph{representation variety}.
-The group $K$ acts by conjugation on $Hom(\pi, K)$ producing the topological quotient stack, $[Hom(\pi, K)/K]$ which is naturally isomorphic to the moduli stack of flat $K$-bundles over $\Sigma$.

-An important invariant of a stack is its stack cohomology, which in our case can be identified with the equivariant cohomology $ H_K^*(Hom(\pi, K))$, and this is the object of study in the second half of this paper ( In fact, we work with a wider class of varieties associated to a punctured surface that includes to $Hom(\pi, K)$ as a special case ).
+Let $\pi$ be the fundamental group of a manifold $M$ and let $K$ be a compact, connected Lie group of rank $r$.
+The space of homomorphisms $Hom(\pi, K)$ is called a \emph{representation variety}.
+The group $K$ acts by conjugation on $Hom(\pi, K)$ producing a topological quotient stack which is naturally isomorphic to the moduli stack of flat $K$-bundles over $M$.
+The second half of this paper studies the equivariant cohomology ring $H^*_K(Hom(\pi, K))$ when $M = \Sigma$ is a non-orientable 2-manifold (In fact, we work with a wider class of varieties associated to a punctured surface that includes to $Hom(\pi, K)$ as a special case).

-In \cite{baird2008msf}, the author derived formulas for the cohomology rings describing Poincar\'e polynomials and cup product structure (unless otherwise indicated, cohomology is singular with complex coefficients).
+In \cite{baird2008msf}, the author derived formulas for the cohomology rings $ H_{SU(2)}^*( Hom(\pi, SU(2)))$, describing Poincar\'e polynomials and cup product structure (unless otherwise indicated, cohomology is singular with complex coefficients).
 This calculation was greatly facilitated by the following fact:

-\begin{thm} For $K = SU(2)$, the $K$-space $Hom(\pi,K)$ is equivariantly formal. \end{thm} Recall that a \nice $K$-space $X$ is called equivariantly formal if $H_{K}^*(X)$ is free as a module over $H^*(BK)$ or equivalently, if $H^*(X) \otimes_{\C} H^*(BK)$ as graded vector spaces.
-The second objective of the current paper is to test whether this equivariant formality property generalizes other to Lie groups.
-The answer is no in general: it fails when $K=SU(5)$ and $\Sigma$ is the Klein bottle.
-However we do get a positive result for $K=SU(3)$.
+\begin{thm} For $K = SU(2)$, the $K$-space $Hom(\pi,K)$ is equivariantly formal. \end{thm} Recall that a \nice $K$-space $X$ is called equivariantly formal if $H_{K}^*(X)$ is free as a module over $H^*(BK)$ or equivalently, if $H^*_K(X) \cong H^*(X) \otimes_{\C} H^*(BK)$ as graded vector spaces.
+The second objective of the current paper is to test whether this equivariant formality property generalizes to other Lie groups.
+We get a positive result for $K=SU(3)$.